gaphor/gaphor/docs/undo.md

 Fine grained undo: undo specific properties.

-Add undo-operation, e.g. Item.request\_update() should be executed as part of an undo action.
+Add undo-operation, e.g. Item.request_update() should be executed as part of an undo action.
 Such actions are normally called after the properties have been set right though.
 This is not a problem for idle tasks, but for directly executed tasks it is.

-Should only need to save the originals, values calculated, e.g. during an update shouldn\'t have to be calculated -\> use undo-operations to trigger updates.
+Should only need to save the originals, values calculated, e.g. during an update shouldn't have to be calculated -> use undo-operations to trigger updates.

 To update: